3 Days Online

 4

-Test Data
+Choosing Test Data

 Objectives

-• Apply equivalence partitioning to group valid and invalid input conditions
+• Apply equivalence partitioning to input domains

 • Apply boundary value analysis to identify edge conditions